 How to use API Keys

-This guide explains how to generate an API key, use it for authenticated requests, and handle rate limits, errors, and security best practices.
+This guide explains how to generate an API key and use it in your requests.

 Getting a Safe API Key